News & Media

 Click on images below to enlarge.

-Outside the U.S., International Developed markets, as measured by the EFA ETF, were up 4.0% during the first quarter.
-Emerging markets, as measured by the EEM ETF, were up 3.2% for the quarter.
-Both International indices lagged the U.S. as the stimulus response outside of the U.S. was viewed as less than adequate.
-Globally, the MSCI World Index rose 4.9% in the first quarter, representing a very solid start to the year.
+Outside the U.S., International Developed markets, as measured by the EFA ETF, rose 9.8% during the quarter driven by European equities that continued to recover from disruptions caused by the conflict in Ukraine.
+Emerging markets, as measured by the EEM ETF, were up 4.3% for the quarter.
+Globally, the MSCI World Index has gained 8.0% through the end of March for a solid start to the year.

 The Quarter Ahead

 We look forward to serving you and appreciate the trust you have placed in us.
-Please reach out to your CitizensTrust representative with any questions you may have.
+Please reach out to your CitizensTrust representative with any question you may have.